Cosmian/kms/crate/cli/README.md

 cargo run
 ```

+Features are:
+- `insecure` to allow self-signed ssl connection

 ## Usage

 First of all, you need to specify the `kms.json` with the `kms_server_url` and your `kms_access_token` such as: